 At Parc Jarry in Montreal, the Pirates become the first major league team to start an all-black team.
 The lineup includes infielders Al Oliver (1b), Rennie Stennett (2b), Jackie Hernandez (ss), Dave Cash (3b) and outfielders Willie Stargell (lf), Gene Clines (cf), Roberto Clemente (rf) with Dock Ellis (p) and Manny Sanguillen (c) making up the battery.

-When he whiffs Pirate Manny Sanguillen in the seventh inning of the Mets' 3-0 victory, Tom Seaver becomes the first pitcher to strike out at least 200 batters in eight consecutive seasons.
-The victory is also 'Tom Terrific's' 20th of the season, making it the fourth time in his career he has reached that plateau.
+Tom Seaver, when he whiffs Pirate Manny Sanguillen in the top of the seventh inning, becomes the first pitcher to strike out at least 200 batters in eight consecutive seasons.
+The 3-0 victory is also 'Tom Terrific's' 20th of the season, making it the fourth time the right-hander has reached that plateau in his career.

-Ed Farmer, who had been accosted on the mound in June by Al Cowens, agrees to drop the assault charges brought against the Tiger center fielder by the Illinois authorities, in exchange for a handshake from his attacker.
+Ed Farmer, who had been accosted on the mound in June by Al Cowens, agrees to drop the assault charges brought against the Tiger center fielder by the Illinois authorities in exchange for a handshake and an apology from his attacker.
 Prior to the Comiskey Park contest, the two former combatants bring out the lineup cards, smile, and shake hands, but the White Sox fans will continue to boo the Detroit player and a "Coward Cowens" banner will express the Southsiders' sentiments.

 During the fourth inning of the Astros' 3-2 loss to Chicago at home, Billy Hatcher has an apparent infield hit taken away and is immediately ejected from the game after his shattered bat reveals to have been corked.
 The Houston left fielder, who will be suspended for ten days, claims he mistakenly picked up Dave Smith's bat, which was used by the pitcher during batting practice prior to the game. †

 At Tiger Stadium, Rick Aguilera pitches a scoreless ninth inning to notch his 35th save of the season in the Twins' 5-4 victory over Detroit.
-It is the right-handed reliever's 109th save, making him the franchise all-time saves leader.
+The save is the closer's 109th, making the right-handed reliever the franchise's all-time saves leader.

-In a 7-1 victory over the Marlins, Cardinal slugger Mark McGwire homers twice, breaking Hack Wilson's National League single season home run record of 56.
-Mac's seventh inning shot ties the 1930 mark and a new record is established in the ninth when he hits a Don Pall pitch 472 feet over the Pro Player Stadium wall in centerfield.
+Cardinal slugger Mark McGwire, in a 7-1 victory over Florida, homers twice to break Hack Wilson's National League single season home run record of 56.
+Big Mac's seventh inning shot ties the 1930 mark set by the Hall of Fame Cubs' outfielder, and he establishes a new record in the ninth, hitting a Don Pall pitch 472 feet over the center field wall at Miami's Pro Player Stadium.

 In an unusual play, the Orioles turn a triple play as shortstop Melvin Mora purposely lets a short fly drop in left field with runners at first and second.
 The runner at second (Travis Fryman) is tagged out and the runner at first (Wil Cordero) is forced at second and the batter (Sandy Alomar), thinking the infield-fly rule would be enforced, does not go to first and is called automatically out for going back to the dugout.

-Cubs' slugger Sammy Sosa hits the longest home run in Turner Field history as his 53rd of the season travels 471 feet to straight away center.
-The historic homer comes in the first inning off four-time Cy Young Award winner Greg Maddux.
+Cubs' slugger Sammy Sosa hits the longest home run in Turner Field history when his two-run shot, the outfielder's 53rd of the season, travels 471 feet to straight away center field.
+The historic homer comes in the first inning off four-time Cy Young Award winner Greg Maddux in team's 5-3 victory in Atlanta.

 Thanks to Miguel Tejada's three-run ninth inning walkoff home run, the A's beat the Twins, 7-5, extending their winning streak to 18.
 The dramatic victory marks the longest streak in franchise history, established by the Philadelphia A's with 17 consecutive victories in 1931.

-The Pacific Coast League announces the total season attendance for the circuit surpasses 7-million fans.
-The PCL had set a new single season record in minor league history when the 16 team circuit passed the 6.8 million mark earlier in the month.
+The Pacific Coast League announces the total attendance for the circuit saw over seven-million fans turn the turnstiles this season.
+The PCL had set a new single season record in minor league history when the 16-team circuit passed the 6.8 million mark earlier in the month.

-The first bus loads of Hurricane Katrina refugees, formerly housed at the SuperDome in New Orleans, begin to arrive early this morning at Houston's Astrodome.
-The former home of the Astros will afford the displaced an opportunity to escape the unhealthy horrendous conditions of their former shelter by supplying air conditioning, cots, food and showers for eventually 25,000 people who are expected from Louisiana.
+The first bus loads of Hurricane Katrina refugees, formerly housed at the SuperDome in New Orleans, begin to arrive early this morning at the Houston Astrodome.
+The former home of the Astros will afford the displaced an opportunity to escape the unhealthy horrendous conditions of their former shelter by supplying air conditioning, cots, food and showers for eventually 25,000 people who are expected to arrive from Louisiana.

 Cliff Lee shuts out the White Sox, 5-0, to become the Indians' 56th twenty-game winner in franchise history, but the first to accomplish the feat in 34 years.
 The last Tribe's moundsman to win as many games was Gaylord Perry, who posted a 21-13 record in 1974.